-May 19th Update: fast forward another six weeks and despite no sale during that time, the seller posted a fresh listing with no change is his asking price thus far.
+May 19, 2020 Update: fast forward another six weeks, and despite no sale during that time, the seller posted a fresh listing with no change is his asking price thus far.
 With a fresh motor (only 1,000 miles), rebuilt automatic transmission, and a refreshed front suspension, this El Camino appears ready for the summer cruise season as social distancing restrictions continue to ease.
-Good luck with purchase.

-March 31st Update: when we first featured this cool blue ’65 El Camino back on October 8th, the private seller wanted $23,000.
-Apparently he wasn’t able to sell their Ute last fall as we just came across this fresh post with a price lowered to $21,500.
+March 31, 2020 Update: when we first featured this cool blue ’65 El Camino back on October 8, 2019, the private seller wanted $23,000.
+Apparently, he wasn’t able to sell their Ute last fall as we just came across this fresh post with a price lowered to $21,500.

 Listed on Craigslist in Newington, Connecticut is this mildly customized bright blue 1965 Chevrolet El Camino the private seller is now asking $21,500, which relying on the Hagerty Insurance Online Valuation Tool as a guide means its currently priced $100 higher than the #2 “Excellent” level of $21,400.

 After a four-year model hiatus and seeing Ford’s success with a Falcon-based Ranchero, in 1964 Chevrolet reintroduced an all-new, mid-size El Camino based on the new Chevelle.
 The 1964 El Camino relied on the Chevelle’s two-door wagon architecture forward of the B-pillars and carried both “Chevelle” and “El Camino” badges.
 Unlike the Chevelle however, Chevrolet initially marketed its new El Camino as a utility model so at the time the biggest engine available was the 327 cubic inch small block V8.
 El Caminos also featured fully boxed frame rails and came standard with rear air shocks.